CC: Welcome back to Koan!

 Now we can add our Objective title, and then choose when our goal is due.
 We provide a few quick options for you, though we suggest using quarterly goals.
 After choosing our due date, hit save and we’ll be able to create our key results.

-As you add your key result title, you'll notice we’ll assign the same due date as your objective, though this can be changed if you need.
+As you add your key result title, you'll notice we’ll assign the same due date as your objective, though this can be changed if you need it.
 Once you've written your key result, hit enter, and you’ll notice that we’ve added your metric based on the title of your key result.
 If you don’t see a metric, don’t worry-- we’ll cover that in just a second.
 Repeat as needed.

 Edit Your Key Results